fabioalves98/IntelChair/docs/docs/developer/mobile.md

 }
 ```

-In addition to the roslibjs, we used the [nipplejs](https://github.com/yoannmoinet/nipplejs) library to create the joystick that allows the manual control of the chair.
-Access to information about the system and information exchange is performed through the flask server, using its functions.
+In addition to roslibjs, we used a library called [nipplejs](https://github.com/yoannmoinet/nipplejs)  create the virtual joystick that allows the manual control of the chair.
+Finally all access to information about the system and information exchange is performed through the flask server, using its functions.